Kagoshima in a wheelchair | Accessibility Review

 The Kagoshima City Tram connects Kagoshima-Chūō Station with the city center, but not all the tram stations are accessible.
-There is only one wheelchair-accessible low floor tram running.
-We missed the accessible tram by seconds and had to wait about 20 min. for it to come back.
+There is only one wheelchair-accessible low-floor tram running.
+We missed the accessible tram by seconds and had to wait about 20 minutes for the next one.
 The tram driver set up a ramp and pushed me on board.
 We got off at the accessible Tenmonkan tram stop.
-However, the platform was very narrow and my 40 cm wide manual wheelchair hardly fitted between platform and tram.
+However, the platform was very narrow, and my 40 cm wide manual wheelchair hardly fitted between the platform and tram.
 The fare of ¥170 (2018) per ride has to be paid in cash.

 Wheelchair-accessible hotel in Kagoshima

-The REMM Kagoshima, a modern 3-star hotel in the heart of Tenmonkan, has one accessible double twin room adapted for wheelchair-users.
-The comfortable twin beds are easy to move closer if needed.
+The REMM Kagoshima, a modern 3-star hotel in the heart of Tenmonkan, has one accessible double twin room adapted for wheelchair users.
+The comfortable twin beds are easy to move closer together if needed.
 Besides the fact that the room is not extremely spacious, it is possible to move around in a small wheelchair without hitting the walls.

 However, there was no chance for me to access the TV cupboard.
-The passage was just too narrow for my wheelchair because of the table, the massage chair as well as the couch.
+The passage was too narrow for my wheelchair because of the table, the massage chair, and the couch.

 The bathroom is spacious enough to turn around in a wheelchair.
 Like in most wheelchair-adapted rooms across Japan, the bathroom has no roll-in shower but an “accessible” tub.
 There are lots of grab bars.

-Tenmonkan Dori is a large shopping street with lots of shops and restaurants in the bustling city center of Kagoshima.
+Tenmonkan Dori is a large shopping street with lots of shops and restaurants in Kagoshima’s bustling city center.
 There are also lots of smaller side streets to discover.
-The entire Tenmonkan district is roof-covered, to protect visitors from regular ash falls, rain as well as sun.
+The entire Tenmonkan district is roof-covered to protect visitors from regular ash falls, rain, and sun.
 Most importantly, the Tenmonkan arcades are wheelchair-accessible.
-MARION CRÊPES has its origins in Harajuku/Tokyo and came all the way to Kagoshima to treat visitors as well as locals with sweet or salty French crêpes.
+MARION CRÊPES has its origins in Harajuku/Tokyo and came all the way to Kagoshima to treat visitors and locals with sweet or salty French crêpes.

 Kagoshima City View Bus

-Sengan-en is a scenic, traditional Japanese garden, and a UNESCO World Heritage Site.
-For more than 350 years it has been passed down through the Shimadzu family.
+Sengan-en is a scenic, traditional Japanese garden and a UNESCO World Heritage Site.
+For more than 350 years, it has been passed down through the Shimadzu family.
 The garden offers beautiful views of the active Sakurajima volcano and the Aira Caldera.
 The regular entrance fee is ¥1000 per adult.
-Wheelchair users pay ¥1500 with a proof of disability (written in English), one accompanying person included.
+Wheelchair users pay ¥1500 with proof of disability (written in English), one accompanying person included.

-The inside of feudal lord Shimadzu’s former home can be visited, but unfortunately, it is not wheelchair-accessible.
-As you can see above, there is gravel around the house and wheelchair users might need help.
+You can visit the inside of feudal lord Shimadzu’s former home, but unfortunately, it is not wheelchair-accessible.
+As you can see above, there is gravel around the house, and wheelchair users might need help.
 The restaurants and souvenir shops are perfectly accessible.
 Here are some more impressions:

-Unfortunately, there are steps to Konan Bamboo Grove, Kyokusui Garden as well as the upper Sakurajima Island viewpoint which consequently make these areas inaccessible to wheelchair users.
+Unfortunately, there are steps to Konan Bamboo Grove, Kyokusui Garden, and the upper Sakurajima Island viewpoint, making these areas inaccessible to wheelchair users.

 However, there is another great Sakurajima viewpoint on the accessible route through Sengan-en.
 It is close to the Shimadzu family residence in the “Borrowed Scenery” Garden.

 Kagoshima is a beautiful and very wheelchair-friendly seaside city.
 Clear efforts have been made to welcome wheelchair users.
 Besides the fact, that not all tram stops are accessible yet, there are other options like the Kagoshima Cityview Bus to get around.
 Most of the major sites are wheelchair-accessible.
-Make sure to also read about the accessibility of the Sakurajima Ferry as well as the active Sakurajima Volcano.
+Make sure to also read about the accessibility of the Sakurajima Ferry and the active Sakurajima Volcano.

 Have you already been to Kagoshima?